 Did you know that it’s not only the way you wash your face that makes the difference?
 It’s also when, how often and what products you’re using to wash your face with.

 Luckily there are several ways to cleanse and send those pimples packing.
-Below are 4 ways to wash your face if you’re wondering how to get rid of acne.
+Below are 4 ways to wash your face to prevent acne.

 The concept behind the caveman routine is not to do anything to your skin – at all.
-No cleansing, moisturizing or using sunscreen, and the strictest variation even requirement with water.
+No cleansing, moisturizing or using sunscreen, and the strictest variation.
 This method allegedly normalizes your skin and enables it to self-regulate.
 Many even claim the caveman routine cleared their acne when nothing else could.

-But for those with deeper underlying problems (like genetic and hormonal contributors), the caveman routine may not be the best option for how to get rid of acne after all.
-If no cleansing, no makeup, no moisturizer and no sunscreen sounds more like torture than freedom, then there are still 3 more cleansing methods you can try.
+For those with deeper underlying problems (like genetic and hormonal contributors), the caveman routine may not be the best option for how to get rid of acne after all.
+If no cleansing, no makeup, no moisturizer and no sunscreen sounds more like torture than freedom, then there are still 3 more actual cleansing methods you can try.

-Some may prefer to use cleansers treated with salicylic acid, tea tree oil, benzoyl peroxide, or sulfur to really kick up the cleanser’s acne-fighting abilities.
-However, this usually isn’t necessary and might end up hindering your skin by drying it out.
+Some may prefer to use cleansers treated with an acne fighting ingredient like salicylic acid, tea tree oil, benzoyl peroxide, or sulfur to really kick up the cleanser’s acne-fighting abilities.
+However, this usually isn’t necessary since many topical acne products already contain these ingredients.
+Also having it in a cleanser might end up hindering your skin by drying it out.

 If you’re cleansing twice a day, use a hydrating, low pH cleanser that leaves your skin feeling clean but not dry or uncomfortable.
 Best recommendation for this would be the Banish All Clear Mint Cleanser.

 To help prevent acne, it’s important to remove excess oil, dirt, and sweat daily.
 In most cases, twice a day washing is enough.